Spacious enough for families, six person tents also offer a luxurious camping option for two people.

-A vestibule or awning gives you the option to sit outside undercover and store bulky pieces of kit.
+A vestibule or awning gives you the option to sit outside undercover and store bulky pieces of camping gear.

-If you’ve got four or more people sleeping in a tent, then storage is likely to be an issue.
+If you’ve got four or more people sleeping in a tent, storage is likely an issue.

-Having a number of internal storage pockets for everyone to stash small items is a must, and an overhead gear loft for storing spare bedding, toys or clothes is also handy.
+Having several internal storage pockets for everyone to stash small items is a must, and an overhead gear loft for storing spare bedding, toys or clothes is also handy.

-An internal clothesline (or attachment points for you to fix your own) can be handy for drying out wet clothes.
+An internal clothesline (or attachment points for you to hang your own) can be handy for drying out wet clothes.

-Outside storage is also important, particularly if you’re not camped right next to your car.
+Outside storage is also important, especially if you’re not camped right next to your car.

-Having somewhere dry to store cooking gear, camp chairs and other items can be a real bonus and free up space inside the main compartment of the tent.
+Having somewhere dry to store cooking gear, camp chairs and other camping items is a real bonus and frees up space inside the main compartment of the tent.

 6-Person tents tend to be heavy.
 Even if you don’t have to carry them very far, weight and packability may still be an issue.